Axl-Is-Coding/MCraft/KnowledgeBase/GL2GLES.md

 1.  **Always `glClear()` Everything:** On a mobile device, calling `glClear(GL_COLOR_BUFFER_BIT | GL_DEPTH_BUFFER_BIT | GL_STENCIL_BUFFER_BIT)` signals the GPU driver to discard the previous tile contents entirely.
 Omitting a clear forces the device to waste massive bandwidth copying old frame content from system RAM into high-speed on-chip cache.
 2.  **Invalidate Unneeded Buffers:** If you do not need the depth or stencil data after rendering a frame, call `glInvalidateFramebuffer()` before unbinding your FBO.
 This prevents the GPU from burning power writing depth values back out to the main system memory.
 3.  **Minimize State Changes:** Group draw calls tightly by shader program, then by texture bindings, and finally by uniform configurations.
 State changes are significantly more taxing on mobile platforms than on desktop environments.

+P.S: I ai generated this.
+Dont use.
+I will be reading and modifying it later